sanjaiiv04/W4111-Introduction-to-Databases-New/docs/README.md

 ## Overview

-GitHub pages and overview for the GitHub repository for Donald F. Ferguson's section of [W4111-Introduction to Databases](https://doc.sis.columbia.edu/#subj/COMS/W4111-20251-002/) at Columbia University.
+Welcome to the GitHub pages and overview for the GitHub repository for Donald F. Ferguson's section of [W4111-Introduction to Databases](https://doc.sis.columbia.edu/#subj/COMS/W4111-20251-002/) at Columbia University.
 The repository is currently for the spring 2025 semester.
 The lecture is Friday from 10:10 AM to 12:40 PM in [207 Math.](https://registrar.columbia.edu/content/mathematics-classroom-information-and-photos)